m-cat/monkeyfacts.io/content/posts/jun-2022/osx-how-to-restart-the-touchbar.md

 ---
-title: "Osx How to Restart the Touchbar"
+title: "OSX: How to Restart the Touchbar"
 date: 2022-06-02T22:36:49-05:00
 number: 115
 aliases: ["/115"]